wonder-coconut/DAA_lab/Lab5/README.txt

 ROLL:   19XJ1A0558
 TEAM:   46

-The folder is divided into 2 folders, one normal and one bonus.
+The folder is divided into 2 subfolders, one normal and one bonus.

 Normal: